Joyner Lourenco

-Joyner Monte Lourenco (born 8 September 1991) is an Indian professional footballer who plays as a defender for I-League club Real Kashmir.
+Joyner Monte Lourenco (born 8 September 1991) is an Indian professional footballer who plays as a defender.

 Club career

 Born in Goa, Lourenco began his career with Goa Velha, a local club in the state.
 In 2010, Lourenco joined professional I-League side Sporting Goa.
 He made his debut for the club on 28 October 2011 in a league match against Pune.
 He came on as a substitute for Boboi Singh as Sporting Goa drew the match 2–2.

 Bengaluru

-On 23 July 2017, Lourenco was selected in the 14th round of the 2017–18 ISL Players Draft by Bengaluru for the 2017–18 Indian Super League season.
-He made his debut for bengaluru fc in their 2018 AFC Cup Preliminary Round match against Transport United.He came as 75th minute substitute for Prashanth Kalinga.
+On 23 July 2017, Lourenco was selected in the 14th round of the 2017–18 ISL Players Draft by Bengaluru for the 2017–18 Indian Super League.
+He made his debut for bengaluru fc in their 2018 AFC Cup preliminary round match against Transport United.He came as 75th minute substitute for Prashanth Kalinga.
 He made a total of 5 appearances for the club in 2018 AFC Cup.
 On 8 June 2018 Bengaluru fc released Joyner along with 4 other players.